-* All those years apply to the Giants; in 1921 and 1922 both the Giants AND the Yankees hosted the World Series here.
+* All those years (and the totals) apply to the Giants; in 1921 and 1922 both the Giants AND the Yankees hosted the World Series here.

 The Polo Grounds belonged in a "freak show," utterly unlike any other baseball stadium ever built.
 Shaped like a bathtub, it was much better suited for football, and indeed both college and pro football games were played there for many years.
 Nevertheless, it was built specifically as a baseball stadium from the very beginning.
 The name is a little misleading, as polo was not played at this particular facility, which was actually the fifth incarnation of a stadium named "Polo Grounds" in upper Manhattan.
-The first "Polo Grounds" had been built in 1883 in a field where polo matches had been played, located at the north corner of Central Park, a few miles south of the final version.
-After the wooden fourth version of the Polo Grounds burned down in early 1911, Giants' owner John Brush hastily ordered reconstruction of the facility using permanent concrete and steel materials.
-The new stadium had the same weird overall shape and field dimensions as its predecessor, but with a somewhat higher stadium profile.
+The first "Polo Grounds" (Southeast Diamond) was first used for baseball in 1880, located in a field where polo matches had been played at the north corner of Central Park, a few miles south of the final version.
+The second Polo Grounds (Southwest Diamond) was right next door, but was only used for 13 games in that same year (1883), and some question whether it should even count.
+The third incarnation of the Polo Grounds, a.k.a.
+"Manhattan Field", was built in 1889, in the lot just to the south of where Polo Grounds IV (a.k.a.
+"Brotherhood Park") was built one year later (1890).
+Like all ballparks back then, it was made entirely of wood, and burned down in early 1911.
+Giants' owner John Brush hastily ordered reconstruction of the facility using permanent concrete and steel materials.
+The new stadium (Polo Grounds V) had the same weird overall shape and field dimensions as its predecessor, but with a somewhat higher stadium profile.
 This made it harder for the freeloading fans sitting atop Coogan's Bluff in back to see much of the action on the field.
 This fifth and final version of the Polo Grounds was originally named Brush Stadium, but everybody kept calling it by the old name, which stuck.

 Although the structure was laterally symmetrical, the Polo Grounds' extremely elongated shape and strange design elements created a very asymmetrical and funky field layout.
 The grandstand behind home plate formed a huge semicircle, leaving plenty of foul territory and keeping most fans far away from the diamond.
 For the first ten years, the double-deck grandstand extended further along the right field side than on the left field side.
 Because of the restricted size of the plot of land, the stadium was very narrow, squeezing the distances along the foul lines to absurdly short proportions.
 (If they really wanted to, they could have minimized the depth of the seating area along the foul lines and thus provided a semi-respectiable distance for major league play.)
 The only MLB stadium with a shorter distance down the foul line was the abominable Memorial Coliseum in Los Angeles.
 Left field in the Polo Grounds was 21 feet longer than right field because the lower deck on that side was significantly shallower than on the right side lower deck, with about ten fewer rows of seats.
 In contrast, the distances from home plate to the edges of the upper deck in right and left field were virtually identical.
 In right field the front edge of the upper and lower decks were vertically aligned, but in left field the upper deck hung out about 15 feet in front of the outfield wall, meaning that a high-trajectory pop fly might land in the upper deck for a home run, leaving the left fielder to groan in frustration.
 (Take note of how the above stadium diagram indicates the second-deck overhang.)